willdady/sam-uptime-monitor/README.md

 Serverless application which will ping a URL every N minutes.
-Sends an email when transitioning between OK and ALARM states.
+Will send an email when transitioning between OK and ALARM states.

 # Setup

-Checkout repository and create a virtual environment for it targeting Python 3.
-Install aws-sam-cli (on Mac `brew install aws-sam-cli`) and Docker.
+* Checkout repository and create a virtual environment for it targeting Python 3.7+
+* Install aws-sam-cli (on Mac `brew install aws-sam-cli`) and Docker

 # Building